CivicActions/guidebook/docs/030-policies/workplace-guidelines.md

 ## Attendance / Tardiness

-CivicActions trusts its employees.
-If an employee is unable to work for any reason, we just ask that you make a good faith effort to timely notify CivicActions of an absence or period of unavailability.
+Bloom Works trusts its employees.
+If an employee is unable to work for any reason, we just ask that you make a good faith effort to timely notify Bloom Works of an absence or period of unavailability.

 ## Personal Appearance